-To raise awareness on the International Day for the Elimination of Violence Against Women on the 25 November, the Kering Foundation is launching the 5th edition of the White Ribbon for Women campaign from the 18 to the 27 November.
+To raise awareness on the International Day for the Elimination of Violence Against Women on the 25 November, the Kering Foundation launched the 5th edition of the White Ribbon for Women campaign from 18 to 27 November 2016.

 The Kering Foundation’s White Ribbon campaign aims to break the silence on Violence Against Women and the root causes of this worldwide issue.

 Stella McCartney, Board director of the Kering Foundation, designed a limited edition White Ribbon for Women brooch.
-From November 18, this badge is distributed in more than 800 boutiques of the Kering Group brands worldwide.
+From November 18, this badge was distributed in more than 800 boutiques of the Kering Group brands worldwide.

 Each year, the campaign grew bigger and raised awareness of a larger audience.
-In 2015, 125,000 White Ribbon for Women brooches have been distributed across 41 countries and in over 800 boutiques between to customers of 9 Kering luxury brands: Gucci, Alexander McQueen, Balenciaga, Brioni, Stella McCartney, Boucheron, Dodo, Pomellato and Queelin.
+In 2016, 230,000 White Ribbon for Women brooches and stickers have been distributed across 51 countries and in over 800 boutiques between to customers of 10 Kering luxury brands: Gucci, Alexander McQueen, McQueen, Balenciaga, Brioni, Stella McCartney, Boucheron, Dodo, Pomellato and Queelin.

 In parallel, the Kering Foundation launched #BeHerVoice, a social media campaign encouraging everyone to raise awareness of violence against women. #BeHerVoice gives a voice to those who do not wish to speak out for themselves, and encourages those who do wish to speak out to share their stories.

 This year, the Foundation is focusing on men's role in ending violence against women.
 Three testimonials of women survivors supported by the Kering Foundation were delivered by male celebrities.

-You can also get involved in the fight against violence against women!
+You can also get involved in the combat against violence against women!

 Following the Kering Foundation on Twitter @KeringForWomen and share its awareness messages on the occasion of the International Day for the Elimination of Violence against Women by using #BeHerVoice.